fegvilela/rfid-pet-feeder/README.md

 This is a project for my cats.
 Currently, I have 5 smelly felines and two of them need to eat a separate meal, so we need at least three separate pet feeders.

-The idea here is that each cat will have a RFID tag on its collar and the pet feeder will open only to the "owner" of that feeder.

 ![cat loading](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExZmZ4bnQ1OGk2MGx2OTdnM2I3ajEwbjkxNnhkdTdreHpwN2ExOHprbCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/pY8jLmZw0ElqvVeRH4/giphy.gif)